prmr/DesignBook/solutions/s-chapter5.md

 ## Exercise 9

 Including either method `testIsStraightFlush_WrongSuit` or `testIsStraightFlush_WrongRank` in the test suite will achieve 100% statement coverage.
+Including both with achieve 100% branch coverage.

 ## Exercise 10